joshuaKnauber/tsevals/README.md

 - Schema migrations are versioned and applied on first connection per process; re-running them is a no-op
 - Inspect directly: `sqlite3 .typed-evals/runs.db`

-## What's missing (yet)

-This is v0.0.1 — explicit non-goals so far:

-- No score-threshold gating (`--threshold 0.85` is on the roadmap)
+## Not yet

-- No trial-count / variance handling for non-deterministic scorers (`trialCount`)
+- Trial-count / variance handling for non-deterministic scorers
-- No cross-run row alignment by input hash (planned for the diff view)
+- Cross-run row alignment by input hash in the diff output
-- No trace / token-cost integration (looking at this through a separate observability tool)
+- Trace / token-cost integration (deferred — handled by separate observability tools)

 PRs and issues welcome once the name and shape stabilize.